jimenacotera/jimenacotera.github.io/_posts/2023-07-25-Setting-up-a-jekyll-site.markdown

 ---
 layout: post
-title:  "Setting up a jekyll site hosted on github pages"
+title:  "How to set up a portfolio hosted on github pages using jekyll in just a few hours"
 categories: jekyll update
 ---